dwwatson1/stock-analysis/README.md

 ### Background

 Steve's parents want to diversify their investment portfolio by investing in the nascent green energy sector of the stock market.
-Given the volatility of the new sector, they wanted to know how a group of green energy stocks have historically performed.
+Given the volatility of the new sector, they wanted to know how a group of green energy stocks has historically performed.
 They've tasked Steve with finding out which ones had positive or negative returns in 2017 and 2018.
 Steve has asked for my help in performing a few quick analyses, so keep his parents informed on the performance of their portfolio.

 ### Purpose

 The purpose of this analysis was to help Steve's parents determine which green energy stocks to invest in.
-Using ticker, daily pricing (high, low, closing prices), and daily volume from 12 different **green** stocks, I calculated the total daily volume and and annual return for each stock using a VBA script in Excel.
+Using ticker, daily pricing (high, low, closing prices), and daily volume from 12 different **green** stocks, I calculated the total daily volume and annual return for each stock using a VBA script in Excel.
 Steve specified that he wanted to expand the dataset to include the entire stock market.
 To do so required a refactored VBA script, one that would provide the same functionality as my first script but run faster.
 This analysis will not only help Steve's parents determine which stocks invest their money but also allow Steve to use my model for quick, future analysis on thousands of stocks.
 The excel workbook with both VBA scripts can be found here: [VBA_Challenge](https://github.com/dwwatson1/stock-analysis/blob/main/VBA%20Challenge.xlsm).

 ## Results and Analysis